The Baton Rouge Wheelchair Tennis Association is a non-profit, all-volunteer 501c3 organization dedicated to promoting

 Over the years the Cajun Classic tournament has grown to become an internationally sanctioned event where both professional players and amateurs can come to participate in a competitive yet social event.
 The tournament is open to people of all ages with all disabilities, including paraplegics, quadriplegics, amputees, and those with birth defects.

 BRWTA also hosts the Hallowheel Adapted / Wheelchair Tennis Carnival each October in Baton Rouge for children who are new to tennis.
 The carnival features games, prizes, mobility exercises and tennis instruction.
-The BRWTA also hosts adapted wheelchair tennis events in other cities, including Lafayette and New Orleans.
+The BRWTA also hosts adapted wheelchair tennis events in other cities, including Lafayette, Shreveport, and New Orleans.